acuhlmann/photogroup/README.md

-# PhotoTorrent
+# PhotoGroup
 Zero Install, Peer-to-Peer, Lossless Photo Group Collaboration.
 This web app (React, NodeJS/Express) uses [WebTorrent](https://github.com/webtorrent/webtorrent) to share original photos between peers, using WebRTC and the NodeJS server that shares magnet links.
 The UI extracts and renders Exif and XMP metadata.

+The app tries to share p2p, but if this isn't possible (eg due to symmetric NATs), it falls back to the next best option for a decentralized exchange, incrementally adding centralization (eg relay servers using TURN), ultimately the UI allows to upload images to the central server too.

 This is in an experimental stage.